TRON (TRX)

 Bull Case

-• Deflationary via fee burn mechanism during high usage
+• Deflationary via fee burn mechanism (100% take rate, all fees burn TRX)

 • Massive stablecoin payments infrastructure in emerging markets